kiwi0fruit/jats/README.md

 ## Summary

 1. The short **descriptions of JAT cognitive functions** that are consistent (I hope) with JATS are given.
 These descriptions are sometimes different from understanding of cognitive functions in other branches of Socionics.
-2. Standard MBTI acronyms for Jung cognitive functions (**Se, Si, Ne, Ni, Fe, Fi, Te, Ti**) and original dichotomies (**E/I, N/S, T/F, P/J**) are used for MBTI partial compatibility purpose.
+2. Standard MBTI acronyms for Jung cognitive functions (**Se., Si., Ne., Ni., Fe., Fi., Te., Ti.**) and original dichotomies (**E/I, N/S, T/F, P/J**) are used for MBTI partial compatibility purpose.
 Dichotomies that are measured by tests are compatible enough in Socionics, MBTI and Big Five to be called the same term (good **infographics on Big Five** is given here: [psychologycharts.com/big-five-personality-traits.html](http://www.psychologycharts.com/big-five-personality-traits.html)).
 Congnitive functions deviate more but not enough to deserve a separate name.
 Standard Socionics functions symbols (● ○ ▲ △ ◆ ◇ ■ □) and Victor Gulenko’s 8 latin letters (F, S, I, T, E, R, P, L) were abandoned as inconvenient, unpopular in English community or weird.
 3. All cognitive functions are called **kinds of perceprion** and **kinds of judging**. “**Sensory perceprion**” is used instead of Sensing/Sensorics, “**Intuitive perceprion**” is used instead of Intuition, “**Task-oriented judging**” is used instead of Thinking/Logic, “**Feelings-oriented judging**” is used instead of Feeling/Ethics.
 I also like HBDI approach [en.wikipedia.org/wiki/Herrmann_Brain_Dominance_Instrument](https://en.wikipedia.org/wiki/Herrmann_Brain_Dominance_Instrument) that calls all them the kinds of thinking.
 4. Single-noun terms like **intuiter, sensor, feeler and tasker** are used (also **perceiver** and **judger**).
 5. **Rational/Irrational** names were replaced with **Judging/Perceiving** to make Socionics vs. MBTI contradictions more clear.
 6. The **contradictions between MBTI and Socionics** are made explicit so the type conversion isn’t possible for introverts.
-Proposed new explicit Socionics types names help to achieve this too: **Ti⁠N⁠-intj** vs. **Ni⁠T⁠-intp** that is dominant introverted tasker & judging intuiter vs. dominant introverted intuiter & perceiving tasker.
-Extraverted types don't need explicit notation so very short names like **NeT** and **FeN** are used.
+Proposed new explicit Socionics types names help to achieve this too: **TiN.intj.** vs. **NiT.intp.** that is dominant introverted tasker & judging intuiter vs. dominant introverted intuiter & perceiving tasker.
+Extraverted types don't need explicit notation so very short names like **NeT.** and **FeN.** are used.
 7. Very basic introduction to quadras is given and discussed **why quadras grouped this way**.
 Alpha-delta vs. beta-gamma types are translated as **pacific** vs. **resolute** types.
 The link to the autotranslated **interactive table of intertype relationships** with descriptions is provided.
 8. Concise names for **intermediate and unknown types** were proposed.
 The names extend MBTI types names. **1-16 numbers as names** for reference types were proposed for unknown and mixed types notation and speech (+ mnemonics).
-Examples: **xNTx(1/2), uNTu(1~2)** that are unknown and mixed types from NeT and TiN-intj (u stands for μ that stands for mean).
+Examples: **xNTxO(1/2), uNTuO(1~2)** that are unknown and mixed types from NeT. and TiN.intj. (u stands for μ that stands for mean).
 9. Some differences between **types** in classical Socionics and **reference types** in Jung-Augustinavichiute-Talanov Socionics are outlined.
 Some differences between **information aspects** in classical socionics and Jung-Augustinavichiute-Talanov **cognitive functions** are outlined.
-10. Revised **Gulenko's names** for types were proposed (both translations and **names** were revised). **Inventor** for NeT, Enthusiast for FeS, General for SeT, Poet for NiF-infp, **Inspirer** for FeN, **Foreseer** for NiT-intp, Entrepreneur for TeN, **Journalist** for NeF.
+10. Revised **Gulenko's names** for types were proposed (both translations and **names** were revised). **Inventor** for NeT., Enthusiast for FeS., General for SeT., Poet for NiF.infp., **Inspirer** for FeN., **Foreseer** for NiT.intp., Entrepreneur for TeN., **Journalist** for NeF.
 11. The set of hypotheses about Jung-Augustinavichiute-Talanov (JAT) cognitive functions is given.
 Together hypotheses give **Model A** as consequences.
 Bonus: **Cognitive functions descriptions per position in Model A (8x8 auto-translated table)**.
 12. Unambiguous translation of Model A was proposed: 1-Dominant, 2-Supporting, 3-Role, 4-Vulnerable, 5-Suggestive, 6-Activating, 7-Restrictive, 8-Background. **Ambiguity because of the Model G** was described.
 13. Further reading: [The framework of the typology of Jung-Augustinavichyute (Socionics Framework)](https://translate.google.ru/translate?hl=ru&sl=ru&tl=en&u=https%3A%2F%2Fgithub.com%2Fkiwi0fruit%2Fmisc%2Ftree%2Fmaster%2Fsrc%2Fsocionics-rus).